inanc/springboot-vue3-heroku/README.md

 An example project with Vue3, Spring Boot, bootstrap-vue-3 on Heroku

+You can test the application https://vuejs-springboot.herokuapp.com Note that it is only running on a free dyno, so it may take some time before it responds.

 ## Development

 - Run the Spring Boot application which will run on port 8080